BrianLesko/edit-sql-table-ui/readme.md

 Python libraries
 - `streamlit`: to create the user interface with pure python
-- `psycopg2`: to query the SQL database
+- `psycopg2`: to query the SQL database - did not install right
 - `psycopg2-binary`: also needed for querying the database

 Docker